QTc Interval Calculator (Bazett & Fridericia)

 Enter the measured QT interval in milliseconds.
 On a standard ECG, QT is typically measured from the beginning of QRS to the end of the T wave (avoid including U waves unless clinically indicated).
 Measurement approaches vary by rhythm, lead selection, and guideline.

-Enter the RR interval in milliseconds (time between two consecutive R peaks).
-If your ECG gives heart rate (HR) rather than RR, you can convert:
+Enter the RR interval in seconds (time between two consecutive R peaks), or enter heart rate and let the calculator convert it:

 - RR (seconds) = 60 / HR